phalcon-orphanage/docs/en/reference/di.rst

     $some->setFilter($filter);
     $some->setSelector($selector);

 Think we had to create this object in many parts of our application.
 If you ever do not require any of the dependencies, we need to go everywhere to remove the parameter in the constructor or the setter where we injected the code.
-To solve this we return again to a global registry to create the component.
+To solve this, we return again to a global registry to create the component.
 However, it adds a new layer of abstraction before creating the object:

 .. code-block:: php